Jam packed with peanut butter and chocolate chips these almond flour peanut butter cookies are for peanut butter lovers everywhere!

 - Add egg and mix until incorporated.
 Scrape the sides of the bowl with a spatula.

 - Add the almond flour, baking soda, and kosher salt to the bowl and mix well until a cookie dough forms.
+The cookie dough will be soft.

 - Add the semisweet chocolate chips and mix just until they're dispersed throughout the dough.

 - Use a small portion scoop to scoop 6 to 8 cookies onto a sheet pan and bake for 12 minutes until the edges are golden brown.
-Let the cookies cool for a few minutes before transferring to a cooling rack.
-Repeat until all of the cookie dough is gone.
+The middles should still look underbaked.

 Carolyn Spiller